preco21/playgrounds/packages/next-playgrounds/README.md

 ### Build

-This command will start export the static page version of app into `app` folder for production.
+This command will start export the static page version of app into `build` folder for production.

 ```bash
 $ npm run build